Connect with us

 Currently, video-based learning comes in the form of instructional videos that range from direct classroom recordings to highly elaborate video post-production.
 In this article, we will go through the different types of instructional videos and explain what each one entails.

-In this blog post we will present and compare the most Common Types of Instructional Videos and their effectiveness, focusing on the key role of the instructor.
+In this blog post, we will present and compare the most Common Types of Instructional Videos and their effectiveness, focusing on the key role of the instructor.

 Here’s a quick list of what we will be covering: